drshpackz/SaddleCraft/README.md

 - **Materials Needed**: Leather and Strings
 - **Pattern**:
   - Row 1: Leather, Leather, Leather
-  - Row 2: Empty, String, Empty
+  - Row 2: Leather, String, Leather

 Embrace the freedom to explore the vast landscapes of Minecraft on your trusty steed sooner than ever before.
 Whether you're a seasoned adventurer or a newcomer eager to traverse the expansive biomes, the Saddle Crafting Mod enhances your journey from the get-go.